abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Interlude: Symmetric groups
 ---

 The first thing that you have to know about the symmetric groups is that they are *not the same thing as symmetry groups*.
 Once we have that out of the way, we can understand what they actually are: given a natural number $n$, the symmetric group of $n$, denoted $\mathrm{S}_n$ (symmetric group of degree $n$) is the group of all possible permutations of a set with $n$ elements.
-The number of the elements of such groups is equal to are $1\times 2\times 3...\times n$ or $n!$ (n-factorial).
+The number of the elements of such groups is equal to $1\times 2\times 3...\times n$ or $n!$ (n-factorial).

-So, for example the group $\mathrm{S}_1$ of permutations of the one-element set has just 1 element (because a 1-element set has no other functions to itself other than the identity function.
+So, for example, the group $\mathrm{S}_1$ of permutations of the one-element set has just 1 element (because a 1-element set has no other functions to itself other than the identity function.

 ![The S1 symmetric group](../03_monoid/s1.svg)